New studies have discovered that video games can help you learn.

 Some of these mental disorders include anxiety, stress, depression, and post-traumatic stress disorder.

 Also, gaming can help you improve problem-solving skills and how you can involve them in real-life situations.

 There are some games that have been developed with critical thinking, problem-solving, and reading challenges.

 Also, there are many educational games and applications to help children and teenagers improve various skills.

-4. You learn how to relax your mind and relieve depression and anxiety
+4. Video games can help you learn to relax your mind

-Many people are always looking for ways on how to relieve anxiety and stress.
+Many people are always looking for ways to relieve anxiety and stress.

 Even though there are several ways to reduce depression and anxiety, gaming is probably the newest form of treatment.

 It is fun, entertaining and provides psychological benefits.